PacktPublishing/Mastering-System-Administration-with-PowerShell-6.x-video/README.md

 # Mastering System Administration with PowerShell 6.x [Video]
-This is the code repository for [Mastering System Administration with PowerShell 6.x [Video]](https://www.packtpub.com/networking-and-servers/mastering-system-administration-powershell-6x-video?utm_source=github&utm_medium=repository&utm_campaign=9781788831048), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Mastering System Administration with PowerShell 6.x [Video]](), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
 PowerShell combines command-line speed, the flexibility of scripting, and the power of a GUI-based admin tool.
 Virtually all of the server products Microsoft is producing right now can be managed through PowerShell.
 From an administrative standpoint, this means that if you become proficient in PowerShell, you’ll have the skill set needed to manage most of Microsoft's newer products.